tohyuting/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario, together with a sequence diagram, to show how the assign macro mechanism behaves at each step.
 ![Assign Macro Command Sequence Diagram](images/AssignMacroCommandSequenceDiagram.png)

-The user frequently updates a specific warehouse and decides to create a new macro with the alias "uwm" for the command string "update ct/w n/MainWarehouse" so as to shorten subsequent command inputs.
+The user frequently updates the products under each warehouse and decides to create a new macro with the alias "uw" for the command string "update ct/w" so as to shorten subsequent command inputs.
-The user does this by executing the `assignmacro a/uwm cs/update ct/w n/MainWarehouse` command.
+The user does this by executing the `assignmacro a/uw cs/update ct/w` command.

 1. Parsing
 The input string will be passed to the `AssignMacroCommandParser`.
 By matching the prefixes provided, `AssignMacroCommandParser#parse` then attempts to create a new instances of `Alias` and `SavedCommandString` after matching the prefixes, and throws